solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 from generate_series(1,5000) x;
 ```

-- Ensure that your instance is enabled and configured for parallel hash joins.
+- Ensure that your instance is enabled and configured for parallel hash joins, this is the default for instances, but depending is always worth verifying.
 You should see the following values.
   - parallel_type_cost = `0.1`
   - parallel_setup_cost = `1000`
   - max_parallel_workers_per_gather = `2`